yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/upgrade/upgrade-yp-replicated.md

 {{< note title="Replicated end of life" >}}

 YugabyteDB Anywhere will end support for Replicated installation at the end of 2024.
 You can migrate existing Replicated YugabyteDB Anywhere installations using YBA Installer.
-See [Migrate from Replicated](../installer/#migrate-from-replicated).
+See [Migrate from Replicated](../../install-yugabyte-platform/install-software/installer/#migrate-from-replicated).

-To perform the migration, you must first upgrade your installation to v2.20.1 using Replicated.
+To perform the migration, you must first upgrade your installation to v2.20.1 or later using Replicated.

 {{< /note >}}